tomaszwi66/agent-tello/README.md

 ## Commercial License

-This product is proprietary commercial software unless you receive a separate written license.
+This product is proprietary source-available commercial software unless you receive a separate written license.

-You may not redistribute, resell, sublicense, publish, or share the source code, binaries, trained assets, or modified versions without written permission from the copyright owner.
+You may not use, run, modify, deploy, redistribute, resell, sublicense, publish, mirror, share, or incorporate the source code, binaries, trained assets, modified versions, or derived builds without written permission from the copyright owner.

 See `LICENSE.md`.

 Third-party dependencies remain under their own licenses.
-Users are responsible for complying with DJI/Ryze Tello, Ollama, PyTorch, YOLO, Whisper, Piper, and model license terms.
+Users are responsible for complying with DJI/Ryze Tello, Ollama, PyTorch, YOLO, Whisper, Piper, CUDA, ONNX Runtime, model, and dataset license terms.

+## Contact

+For licensing, permissions, partnerships, or written authorization, contact:

+Tomasz Wietrzykowski